 When removing a branch, always cut just after the end of the branch collar.
 The branch collar is the ring of woody plant tissue where the branch of an apple tree meets the trunk.
 Ensure your cut is on the branch you want to remove, and not into the parent branch.

 Heading cuts are made to reduce the height or length of a branch.
-When you’re making these cuts, the next bud down the branch will experience significant growth, and will lead the charge in the coming growing season.
+When you’re making these cuts, the next bud down the branch will experience significant growth and will lead the charge in the coming growing season.
 We can take advantage of this by cutting just in front of a bud that is facing in the direction we want the branch to grow.
-Typically, we’ll cut just in front of a bud that is outward or down-facing, as this will promote outward growth of the tree.
+Typically, we’ll cut just in front of a bud that is outward or down-facing, as this will promote the outward growth of the tree.

 When to Prune Apple Trees